Coat of arms of Portugal: Castles

 The red bordure featuring golden castles (not towers, as some sources state) was added during the reign of Afonso III.
 Although the number of castles could vary between eight and fourteen, Sebastian I fixed them at seven definitively.
 They supposedly represent the Moorish castles conquered by Portugal during the Reconquista.
 Their origin is probably Castilian Afonso III was the second son of King Afonso II of Portugal and thus was not expected to inherit the throne, which first went to his elder brother King Sancho II of Portugal.
 Afonso III combined both the arms of his father and the arms of his mother Urraca of Castile, thus the Castillan red border with golden castles, around the Portuguese arms inherited from his father.

 External devices: Supporters

 Armillary sphere

-The armillary sphere with a red line indicating the cropped segment.
+The armillary sphere displayed in the coat of arms, note a red line indicating the cropped segment.

 An important element of Portuguese heraldry since the 15th century, the armillary sphere was many times used in Portuguese naval and colonial flags, mainly in Brazil.
 It was a navigation instrument used to calculate distances and represents the importance of Portugal during the Age of Discovery, as well as the vastness of its colonial empire when the First Republic was implemented.

 The use of the armillary predates the current flag by centuries.
 It was the personal emblem of King Manuel I. It was first added to the flag in 1815 as part of the flag of the United Kingdom of Portugal, Brazil and the Algarves.

 The 1910 commission appointed by the government to study the symbols of the new republic suggested the armillary sphere as "the eternal standard of our adventurous spirit".